 At the request of the young man’s father, the names of the young man and those who treated him have been removed in order to protect the identity of the young man in question.

 In February last year, an academically successful sixth-form student lost his life when he was struck by a train at a station in Cambridgeshire.
 A few weeks earlier, the young man (YM) had celebrated his 18th birthday.
+He had achieved 12 Grade A* passes at GCSE level, the highest ever achieved at his school.
+He was on course for excellent A-level results, and had been offered a place at Cambridge University the following year.
+He was also a gifted pianist.

 At YM’s inquest this week, the family’s GP confirmed that he had seen YM 18 days before his death, when YM told him he was depressed and having suicidal thoughts.